 - Open the list below to see all Local Courses

 1. Mathematical ColloquiumThe mathematics department organizes six mathematical colloquia throughout the year: four quarterly colloquia, the Monna lecture and the Kan memorial lecture.The master students of Mathematical Sciences are invited to join these lectures.
-For first year master students it is mandatory to attend four of these six lectures in the first year.Each student has to upload a short summary (around 200 words, half a A4) of the lecture that he/she has attended on Blackboard.
+It is mandatory to attend four of these six lectures during your master Mathematical Sciences.Each student has to upload a short summary (around 200 words, half a A4) of the lecture that he/she has attended on Blackboard.

 The lectures will be announced via Blackboard or via the news letter (Wisper).